jacobdensford/jacobdensford.com/fell/running-the-game.md

 For names and traits, player characters may choose or write their own for each.

-For ability dice, they may assign a d6 to each or assign a d4 to one, a d6 to one, and a d8 to one.
+For ability dice, they may assign a d4 to one and a d6 to two, or a d4 to two and a d8 to one.

 For backgrounds, they may choose or create their own, gaining one skill of their choice and purchasing equipment worth 60 coin.